Skip to main content

 If you need to restart Teraslice without rebuilding you can use the following command:

-NOTE: this does not reset state in the elasticsearch store
+NOTE: this does not reset state in the opensearch store

 # from the teraslice root directory: